c3lang/c3-web/src/content/docs/references/docs/compare.md

 Error handling is handled using `Result` and `Optional` which is similar to how C3 works.

-C3 compares to Rust much like C, although the presence of built-in subarrays and strings reduces the places where C3 is unsafe.
+C3 compares to Rust much like C, although the presence of built-in slices and strings reduces the places where C3 is unsafe.
 Rust provides arrays and strings, but they are not built in.
-Subarrays are the same as Rust's slices.

 ##### In Rust but not in C3